 Dexlansoprazole may increase your risk of having fractures of the hip, wrist, and spine.
 This is more likely if you are 50 years of age and older, if you receive high doses of dexlansoprazole, or use it for one year or more.

-dexlansoprazole may cause hypomagnesemia (low magnesium in the blood).
-This is more likely to occur if you are taking dexlansoprazole for more than one year, or if you are taking dexlansoprazole together with digoxin (Lanoxin®) or certain diuretics (water pills).
+Dexlansoprazole may cause hypomagnesemia (low magnesium in the blood).
+This is more likely to occur if you are taking dexlansoprazole for more than 1 year, or if you are taking dexlansoprazole together with digoxin (Lanoxin®) or certain diuretics (water pills).
 Check with your doctor right away if you have convulsions (seizures), fast, racing, or uneven heartbeat, muscle spasms (tetany), tremors, or unusual tiredness or weakness.

 Do not stop taking dexlansoprazole without first checking with your doctor, or unless told to do so by your doctor.

 Before you have any medical tests, tell the medical doctor in charge that you are taking dexlansoprazole.
 The results of some tests may be affected by dexlansoprazole.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription (eg, atazanavir, Reyataz®) or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur: